JDLCH bio

 Book + Opera

-In June of 2022, De La Chica released his first book, God’s Punishment.
+In June of 2022, De La Chica released his first book, God’s Punishment (based on his opera of the same name).
 The novel is set in the remote Colombian town of Agua de Dios, a mass leprosarium run by the Colombian government during the nineteenth and twentieth centuries.
 The product of two decades of investigative work by De La Chica, God’s Punishment highlights the human rights abuses of this dark chapter in Colombia’s history.
 As psychiatrist Dainius Pūras, former United Nations Special Rapporteur on the right to health, has written, “books like God’s Punishment are vitally needed in these times,” as De La Chica “reminds and warns us of what can happen when human rights are taken away from people.”
-An opera of the same title, composed by De La Chica, is in its final creative stages.

 God's Punishment won the AWA (Award—Winning Author) award for Best Novel - Historical Fiction - English, and it has also received an Honorable Mention for Best LGBTQ+ Theme Book at the 25th edition of the International Latino Book Awards 2023 (ILBA).
 During the award ceremony at Los Angeles City College in LA, the book received the Silver Medal under its category.